ps12-1/Automated-Alpha-Refinement/README.md

 - **WorldQuant** for providing the BRAIN platform and API access
 - **OpenAI** for GPT integration capabilities
-- The **quantitative finance community** for methodology insights

 ---

 **Note**: This framework is designed for research and educational purposes.
-Always validate results thoroughly before deploying in production trading environments.